Elam-Fine-Arts-205/exquisite-corpse/README.md

 ### 🟥 Stage 1
 - Name/Alias:
 - Github account:
-- Link to webpage for this stage:
+- Published webpage for stage 1:

 *comments to be added here*

 ### 🟨 Stage 2
 - Name/Alias:
 - Github account:
-- Link to webpage for this stage:
+- Published webpage for stage 2:

 *comments to be added here*

 ### 🟩 Stage 3
 - Name/Alias:
 - Github account:
-- Link to webpage for this stage:
+- Published webpage for stage 3:

 *comments to be added here*

 ### 🟦 Stage 4
 - Name/Alias:
 - Github account:
-- Link to webpage for this stage:
+- Published webpage for stage 4:

 *comments to be added here*

 ### 🟪 Stage 5
 - Name/Alias:
 - Github account:
-- Link to webpage for this stage:
+- Published webpage for stage 5:

 *comments to be added here*